 The Institute of Scrap Recycling Industries (ISRI) opposed the legislation when it was introduced previously.
 In an op-ed for E-Scrap News in 2016, ISRI laid out its objections to the notion of a federal ban on e-scrap exports, describing the proposal as “unnecessary legislation.”

-This type of federal restriction was first introduced in Congress in 2013, when the bill was called the Responsible Electronics Recycling Act.
 No iterations of the proposal have gained significant traction in Congress after being introduced.

 The legislation is being introduced not long after other federal decision-makers noted they were exploring the notion of electronics export restrictions.

 The Bureau of Industry and Security (BIS) last fall released a proposal that was heavily influenced by previous versions of the SEERA legislation.
 After publishing the proposal for public comment, regulators received feedback from across the e-scrap industry.